Fair Work targets Bundaberg horticulture industry with wage theft sting

-Consequently, the operation is targeting 40 businesses, including farms, labour hire contractors and accommodation providers.
+Inspectors will audit 40 businesses in the region, including farms, labour hire contractors and accommodation providers.

-The operation started Tuesday, and involves inspectors checking if businesses are:
+The regulator commenced the operation on Tuesday and involves inspectors checking if businesses are:

 Bundaberg horticulture industry high risk for non-compliance

-Fair Work says the Wide Bay region is one of the highest risk horticultural regions for non-compliance.
+Fair Work says the Wide Bay region is one of the highest risk horticultural regions for non-compliance, including wage theft.

 This is as a result of the large number of farms in the area attracting working holiday visa holders.

 They are hoping to extend their visa beyond one year as a result of compulsory regional work.

 Some of the businesses targeted include ones found to be non-compliant during Fair Work’s Harvest Trail Inquiry last year.